Badr Hari: Return to K-1

 Hari returned to the ring at the K-1 World Grand Prix 2006 final elimination in Osaka, Japan against Ruslan Karaev.
-Karaev hurt Badr with a straight right that left him slumped in the corner, then followed with a kick to the face that prompted the referee’s count.
-Six months later, Hari earned a rematch.
+Karaev hurt Badr with a straight right that left Hari slouching over in the corner, then Karaev delivered a kick to Hari's face: Hari was counted out by the referee/ Six months later, Hari would get a rematch.

 Despite being knocked out, Hari was once again picked as a reserve fighter in the K-1 Grand Prix 2006 Finals against Paul Slowinski.
 He won the fight by unanimous decision.
 Hari then fought the Danish Nicholas Pettas at the K-1 Premium 2006 Dynamite!! event and broke Pettas's left shoulder in the second round with a right high kick.

 Hari got his revenge against Karaev at the K-1 World GP 2007 in Yokohama.
 Karaev and Hari's matchup was one of two bouts to qualify for the first K-1 heavyweight title match, scheduled on 28 April 2007 in Hawaii.
 Hari landed a right cross to score a KO.